Trumbull commissioners approve new senior-citizen rides

 The $195,000 is intended to last through the end of 2019, but there is an option to continue the rides an additional six months on a month-to-month basis.

-Siskowic-Jurkovic said a registration process for riders is currently under way.
+Siskowic-Jurkovic said a registration process for riders is underway.
 About 200 people have registered so far.
-All registered riders will receive information advising them of the steps they should take to arrange rides.
+All registered riders will receive information advising them of steps they should take to arrange rides.

 Veterans and disabled people will still be able to get rides through Trumbull Transit after June 30, Siskowic-Jurkovic said.
 It is hoped that rides for senior citizens will return to Trumbull Transit at some point in the future, she said.

-In addition to rides, the seniors levy also provides services such as homemaker care, which are services to keep senior citizens in their own home.
+In addition to rides, the seniors levy also provides services such as homemaker care to help keep senior citizens in their own home.

+The commissioners also approved advertising for bids for improvements to five streets in the Morgandale area of Howland with a $416,600 Community Development Block Grant.
+The project will include roadway construction, drainage improvements, installation of 14 catch basins and other work on Elmwood, Beechwood, Basswood, Thornwood and Ashwood avenues on the north side of North River Road near North Park Avenue.
+Howland is providing an additional $51,844.

+The area frequently experiences flooding, and the roads have many holes and ruts, the Howland trustees wrote in a letter.

 More like this from vindy.com